 Previous IsoEcol Meetings...

 COVID-19 "Virtual Interlude" (2021) .
-The "11.5" ISOECOL was held online for 2.5 days from 19-21 May 2021 via the Wassercluster Lunz Biological Station and the IAEA, Austria, on the Zoom platform.
+The "11.5" ISOECOL was held online for 2.5 days from 19-21 May 2021 via the Wassercluster Lunz Biological Station and the IAEA, Austria, on the Zoom virtual platform.
 The meeting was hosted by Martin Kainz and his team and attracted 225 participants.
 The meeting consisted of 27 pre-recorded oral presenters and over 100 digital posters, as well as four virtual Workshops.
 The first IsoEcol Collaborative Project on parasites was also launched.
 Plenary speakers included Drs Lily Twining (University of Konstanz), Brian Fry (Griffiths University), and Jason Venkiteswaran (University of Waterloo).
-This short virtual meeting was intended to maintain momentum for the pandemic rescheduled in-person meeting planned for June 2022.
+This short virtual meeting was intended to maintain momentum for the rescheduled in-person meeting in June 2022.

 Vina del Mar, Chile (2018).
 The 11th ISOECOL was held from 30 July to 3 August, 2018, at the Universidad Andrés Bello in Vina del Mar, Chile.
 The meeting was hosted by Chris Harrod and his team.
 The meeting attracted over 230 international scientists with over 250 abstracts for oral and posters as well as workshops.
 Special tribute sessions were held for isoPopes Brian Fry and Marilyn Fogel.
 Plenary speakers included Diane O'Brien (University of Alaska), Pablo Sabat (Universidad de Chile), Andrew Jackson (Trinity College) and Tamsin O'Connell (University of Cambridge).
 Various field trips explored the culture heritage and natural environment of Chile.